-The Inspiring Governance service is available for all state schools and colleges in England.
-You can register as a Head, Chair, Clerk or a Governor Recruiter on behalf of your school or college.
+The Inspiring Governance service is available for all state schools and trusts in England.
+You can register as a Head, Chair, Clerk or a Governor Recruiter on behalf of your school.
 You can also register on behalf of your nursery if it is attached to a Primary.
 Please note the service is not available for standalone nurseries that do not include children of compulsory school age.

 Do volunteers have Enhanced DBS (Disclosure & Barring Service) checks?

 We do not organise Enhanced DBS checks, as we expect that schools will do this as part of their usual induction process for new governors.

 Do you vet what volunteers say in their profile?

 We take it on trust that volunteers have been honest about their skills and experience.
 There are also legal terms and conditions that they must agree to before registration.
 Governing boards will want to go through their usual interview process to ensure that volunteers are suitable for the role.

 We recognise that schools do struggle to get parent governors.
 If your Governing Board can show that they have been unable to elect a parent governor, they can recruit externally with Inspiring Governance.
 It is possible for you to post a parent governor vacancy, however we would advise you to have tried to recruit from the parent body first and ensure any potential volunteer has a school age child.
 You would also need to make this clear in your invitation to potential volunteers through the Inspiring Governance website.

 Can I use the service on behalf of a number of schools?